uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/memory_allocation/c_interface_to_scalable_allocator.rst

         int scalable_allocation_command(int cmd, void *param);
     }

-These functions provide a C level interface to the scalable allocator.
+These functions provide a C-level interface to the scalable allocator.
-With the exception of ``scalable_allocation_mode`` and ``scalable_allocation_command``, each routine ``scalable_x`` behaves analogously to library function ``x``.
+With the exception of ``scalable_allocation_mode`` and ``scalable_allocation_command``, each routine ``scalable_x`` behaves analogously to the library function ``x``.
 The routines form the two families shown in the table below, "C Interface to Scalable Allocator".
-Storage allocated by a ``scalable_x`` function in one family must be freed or resized by a ``scalable_x`` function in the same family, not by a C standard library function.
-Likewise storage allocated by a C standard library function should not be freed or resized by a ``scalable_x`` function.
+Storage allocated by a ``scalable_x`` function in one family must be freed or resized by the ``scalable_x`` function in the same family, not by a C standard library function.
+Likewise, storage allocated by a C standard library function should not be freed or resized by a ``scalable_x`` function.

 .. table:: C Interface to Scalable Allocator